julsfelic/from_ruby_to_node/README.md

 2. There is also a ```node_modules``` folder that has been added.
 This is where all the files are housed for our dependencies.

-I'm going to go ahead and give your all the code straight away and let's just openly talk about what is going on (because this README is getting to damn long!)
+I'm going to go ahead and give you all the code straight away and let's just openly talk about what is going on (because this README is getting to damn long!)

 ```js